evidentlyai/evidently/docs/book/examples/cookbook_llm_regression_testing.md

 )
 ```

-We strongly recommend splitting evaluation criteria into individual judges and using more straightforward grading scale like binary classifiers for reliability.
+We recommend splitting each evaluation criterion into separate judges and using a simple grading scale, like binary classifiers, for better reliability.

 {% hint style="info" %}
 **Don't forget to evaluate your judge!** Each LLM evaluator is a small ML system you should tune to align with your preferences.
 We recommend running a couple of iterations to tune it.
 Check the tutorial on [creating LLM judges](cookbook_llm_judge.md).